 - Frequent updates

 - Highly secure

 - Scalability on demand

-- Less control for the IT team
+- Limited control for the IT team

-- Lower speed than with local connection systems (LAN)
+- Slower speed than on-premises systems

 - Security in the hands of third parties